 tls_dhparam = /some/file/name

 is set, the SSL library is initialized for the use of Diffie-Hellman ciphers with the parameters contained in the file.
 This increases the set of cipher suites that the server supports.
 See the command

 for a way of generating this data.
 At present, tls_dhparam is used only when Exim is linked with OpenSSL.
 It is ignored if GnuTLS is being used.

 The strings supplied for these three options are expanded every time a client host connects.
 It is therefore possible to use different certificates and keys for different hosts, if you so wish, by making use of the client’s IP address in $sender_host_address to control the expansion.
 If a string expansion is forced to fail, Exim behaves as if the option is not set.

-Once TLS has been established, the ACLs that run for subsequent SMTP commands can check the name of the cipher suite and vary their actions accordingly.
-The cipher suite names vary, depending on which TLS library is being used.
+The ACLs that run for subsequent SMTP commands can check the name of the cipher suite and vary their actions accordingly.
+The cipher suite names are those used by OpenSSL.
+These may differ from the names used elsewhere.
 For example, OpenSSL uses the name DES-CBC3-SHA for the cipher suite which in other contexts is known as TLS_RSA_WITH_3DES_EDE_CBC_SHA.
-Check the OpenSSL or GnuTLS documentation for more details.
+Check the OpenSSL documentation for more details.

 7. Requesting and verifying client certificates

 If you want an Exim server to request a certificate when negotiating a TLS session with a client, you must set either tls_verify_hosts or tls_try_verify_hosts.
 You can, of course, set either of them to * to apply to all TLS connections.
 For any host that matches one of these options, Exim requests a certificate as part of the setup of the TLS session.
 The contents of the certificate are verified by comparing it with a list of expected certificates.
 These must be available in a file or, for OpenSSL only (not GnuTLS), a directory, identified by tls_verify_certificates.